 - 2-3 x 10-12minutes (alternating between 2-3minutes uphill at 10k intensity, 2-3minutes downhill at marathon intensity), 3-5minutes easy running between sets.

-- Alternatively, this could be run as one continuous session.
+- Alternatively, you could run this as one continuous session.
 For example, 20-30minutes alternating between uphill efforts at 10k intensity and downhills at marathon intensity.
 Here, the length of the efforts could be anywhere from 2 to 5 minutes.

-Whilst, treadmills are something I prefer to avoid, there are a some advantages:
+While, treadmills are something I prefer to avoid, there are some advantages:

-- Firstly, you have complete control over the gradient and pace.
+- First, you have complete control over the gradient and running pace.

-I’ve written a whole article on treadmill hill workouts, if you would like to look at this in greater detail.
+I’ve written an entire article on treadmill hill workouts, if you would like to look at this in greater detail.

-For now, here’s a few examples of how to run long hills intervals on a treadmill.
+For now, here are a few examples of how to run long hills intervals on a treadmill.

 - 10-12 x 90secs @ 3k intensity* (3-4% gradient), 60seconds recovery (0% gradient)